josephestes/CalculateMPG/README.md

 This program calculates miles per gallon given miles driven and gallons used.

-### Program Guidelines:
+### Program Logic:

+- Prompt user for inputs and calulate MPG
-- Must use exception handling in C# to check for numeric inputs and division by zero
+- Using exception handling check for:
-- Must use appropriate logic to check for the reasonableness of the inputs
+  1. Numeric inputs
+  2. Division by zero
+  3. Reasonable input